Skip to content

 Privacy: Client-Side vs Server-Side Processing

 You do not have to take our word for it.
-Open any PDFGem client-side tool — Merge PDF, Compress PDF, Sign PDF — and monitor the Network tab in your browser DevTools.
-You will see zero file uploads during the operation.
+Open an active PDFGem file tool — Merge PDF, Compress PDF, or Sign PDF — and monitor the Network tab in your browser DevTools.
+You should not see the selected document uploaded for processing; technical telemetry requests are separate.

 Key Tools Overview